 Your co-workers claim.

-Sure, they’re trying to be helpful, but they don’t understand divorce after 5 years of marriage or other short marriages durations are still emotionally devastating.
+Sure, they’re trying to be helpful, but they don’t understand a divorce after 5 years of marriage or other short duration is still emotionally devastating.

-Let’s take a closer look at short term marriages and divorce, and why mediation is the best option for a fair and cost-effective settlement.
+Let’s take a closer look at short term marriage divorce, and why mediation is the best option for a fair and cost-effective settlement.

 What is a Short Marriage in Divorce?